Before we talk about milk allergy symptoms in babies, let’s talk about what exactly a baby milk allergy is.

 If breastfeeding, you will need to completely eliminate all forms of dairy and hidden dairy (casein, whey, etc) from your diet.
 You may also need to eliminate soy proteins from your diet as well, as up to 50% of babies that are intolerant to milk proteins are also intolerant to soy proteins.

-My Complete Guide To Breastfeeding The Baby With MSPI can help you make this big change easily.
+My Guide To Nursing A Baby With MSPI can help you make this big change easily.